These instructions will show you how to check a digital e-mail signature in Thunderbird.

 In Thunderbird, digitally signed e-mails show an envelope with a green seal in their headers.

-In case Thunderbird establishes any problems when checking the digital signature, an envelope with a white «X» inside a red circle is displayed in the header of the e-mail.
-By clicking this envelope, you can obtain further information on the error found.
+In case Thunderbird establishes any problems when checking the digital signature, a sign with a «?» is displayed in the header of the e-mail.
+By clicking this sign, you can obtain further information on the error found.

 Problems with signature verification can be due to the following: The sender certificate is invalid (i. e. expired, declared invalid or faked), or the contents of the e-mail were changed on their way to the recipient (either accidentally or deliberately).
 If there are problems with a signature, please contact the message sender.